egeny/fabuloos-website/documentation/api/load.md

 ---

 Explicitly ask the player to load the source.
-Calling this method depend on the value of the `preload`.
+Calling this method depend on the value of the `preload` property.

 ```js
 player.config({